 Generally you want to use a brawler like El Primo or Piper to break it, because their super doesn’t help too much elsewhere.

-If a teammate has a ball and is going for a goal, clear any obstacles if you can.
+If your teammate has a ball and is going for a goal, clear any obstacles if you can.

 NEVER break a barrier on your side – even if you are trying to take someone out.